Vessel Sourcing Service

 Frequently Asked Questions

-Which vessel types can you source?
+Which vessel types can SVC Marine source?

-Can you approach shipowners directly?
+Can SVC Marine approach shipowners directly?

-Can you inspect a vessel before purchase?
+Can SVC Marine inspect a vessel before purchase?

-Can you support MOA and delivery?
+Can SVC Marine follow MOA and delivery?

-Do you guarantee that a vessel is suitable?
+Does SVC Marine guarantee that a vessel is suitable?

 Send Your Vessel Sourcing Requirement